 With that, we’ve teamed up with Flogas Gaslight to talk you through essential caravan preparation.

-First things first, look for is damp throughout your caravan.
+First things first, look for is damp throughout your caravan by using a caravan damp meter.
 If left untreated, damp can cause long-term water damage, so it’s important to pin-point and treat it as soon as possible.
 Often materials and soft furnishings are the first areas to show signs, but you should always check windows and doors for any cracks or broken seals to identify possible leaks and ensure your caravan is kept water tight.
 It’s a good idea to properly air your caravan before setting off too, to get rid of any musty smells that have accumulated over time.
 If you’re short on time, you can consider using a dehumidifier to speed up the drying process

 It’s essential to check your tyres before any setting off on your trip.
 Getting onto the open road and then suffering a flat or even a blowout can be a dangerous and costly experience and can shorten the time you get to spend relaxing.
 One way to avoid this is to rotate the wheels of your caravan periodically across the year, particularly if it’s been kept static for long phases – that way the weight of the vehicle isn’t concentrated on one specific area of the tyre for too long.
 This can help prevent any warping, cracking, or bulging